aspnetboilerplate/aspnetboilerplate/samples/TaskSystemSPA/MySpaProject/MySpaProject.Web/README.txt

  TODO:
- - Implement Client side & Server side validation
+ - View & Controller bases
- - Include jTable with extension
+ - Localize the application!
+ - Spinjs and blocking UI!
  - Clear TaskSystem files & make it a template
  - Finish the article
+ - Upgrade ABP to 0.1.5.0 (localization.js removed)